-- 7. Article 1(t) of the Regulation entitled "Definitions" reads: - (t) 'period of insurance' means periods of contribution, employment or selfemployment as defined or recognised as periods of insurance by the legislation under which they were completed or considered as completed, and all periods treated as such, where they are regarded by the said legislation as equivalent to periods of insurance;
+5 Article 1(t) of the Regulation entitled "Definitions" reads:

+(t) 'period of insurance' means periods of contribution, employment or selfemployment as defined or recognised as periods of insurance by the legislation under which they were completed or considered as completed, and all periods treated as such, where they are regarded by the said legislation as equivalent to periods of insurance;

-- 8. Article 2 of the Regulation entitled "Persons covered" reads: - 1.
-This Regulation shall apply to nationals of a Member State, stateless persons and refugees residing in a Member State who are or have been subject to the legislation of one or more Member States, as well as to the members of their families and to their survivors. - 2.
-It shall also apply to the survivors of persons who have been subject to the legislation of one or more Member States, irrespective of the nationality of such persons, where their survivors are nationals of a Member State or stateless persons or refugees residing in one of the Member States. - 9.
-Article 3 of the Regulation entitled "Matters covered" reads, in extract: - 1.
-This Regulation shall apply to all legislation concerning the following branches of social security:
+6 Article 2(1) of the Regulation entitled "Persons covered" reads:

+This Regulation shall apply to nationals of a Member State, stateless persons and refugees residing in a Member State who are or have been subject to the legislation of one or more Member States, as well as to the members of their families and to their survivors.

+7 Article 3 of the Regulation entitled "Matters covered" reads, in extract:

+1. This Regulation shall apply to all legislation concerning the following branches of social security: